lucasVirolli/CPF-validate/README.md

 If the digit number is greater than 9, we consider 0.
 </br>
 </br>
-Now we have the two digits to check our CPF: </br>
+Now we have both digits to check our CPF: </br>
 First Digit = 5 </br>
 Second Digit = 2 </br>
 </br>